 Description

-Twin-gabled rear elevation has similar features.
+The twin-gabled rear elevation exhibits similar architectural features.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.